YOUR GUIDE TO SCOTLAND

 Find Your Peace in Scotland's Tranquil Beauty

 With its stately castles, glass-like lochs, and voluptuous glens, Scotland has always been a showstopper.
-The country's magic extends from its quaint small towns to the snow-capped peaks of its romantic, rugged Highlands to its dynamic modern cities like Glasgow and Edinburgh.
-It's home to some of the best national parks in the U.K. and more than 900 offshore islands with extraordinary wildlife like regal red stags, majestic golden eagles, humpback whales, and massive salmon (not to mention the fabled inhabitant of Loch Ness, too).
+The country's magic extends from its quaint small towns in the snow-capped peaks of its romantic, rugged Highlands to its dynamic modern cities like Glasgow and Edinburgh.
+It is home to some of the best national parks in the U.K. and more than 900 offshore islands with extraordinary wildlife like regal red stags, majestic golden eagles, humpback whales, and massive salmon (not to mention the fabled inhabitant of Loch Ness, too).

 Top Attractions & Activities:

 Explore the Scottish Highlands

 Celebrate Hogmanay - A Scottish celebration of New Year's Eve, marked by parties, first-footing, fireworks, and the singing of "Auld Lang Syne."

 Drink whisky in Islay, a stunning island on the "whisky coast" of west Scotland

 Visit Inverness, which is known for its natural landscapes, quaint towns, medieval ruins, and prehistoric sites

 Visit Mesmerizing Cathedrals - St Giles' Cathedral, St Mary's Scottish Episcopal Cathedral and Dunblane Cathedral

 The official language of Scotland is English.
 However, there are also regional languages spoken in certain areas of Scotland, such as Scottish Gaelic, Scots, and Scottish Sign Language.
 English is the most widely spoken language and is used for official and everyday communication throughout the country.